Estimated time: 15 min

 • Management of portable digital storage devices.

-How should physical information be available once it has to be dismissed?
+How should physical information be disposed of once it has to be discarded?

 Discuss, modify and approve the content in the section (4) of the corresponding template.
 Some of the most important aspects discussed in this section are:

-• The use of equipment or techniques to make unintelligible physical information.
+• The use of equipment or techniques to render physical information unintelligible.

-• To secure places by depositing information in physical after it has been processed for its disposal.
+• Secure locations for depositing physical information after it has been processed for disposal.

 References